 While you’re there, don’t forget to sign up for their new electronic reminder service so that you will never miss a garbage or recycling day again!

 Our Blue Bin program takes recyclables to Carneys Waste Systems.
 Although successful to date, not all items are acceptable for recycling through this program.
-Check out Carneys’ list of recyclables and their fate here or take a look at the District’s Recycling Guide, which you can download as a PDF right here: Recycling Guide (pdf).
+Check out Carneys’ list of recyclables and their fate here or take a look at the Squamish District’s waste diversion page.

 So what can we do with the rest?
 Well, right across from Carneys Waste Systems, we have The Squamish Bottle Depot, where Encorp Pacific, a non-profit organization, is in charge of recyclables.